-While that is obvious to any casual guest in our home, they would get a shock if they looked into our attic.
+While that's obvious to guests in our home, our attic would shock them.
 There are boxes and bins, stacks and piles.
 Brian and I have said we are attacking the space with ruthless brutality.
 We’ve even marched up that ladder like Sherman headed for Georgia.
 But once there, we pardoned the whole works the way the General did Savannah.

 Call it a sentimental journey at the top of those stairs.
 We become distracted by the boys’ childhood toys and trophies; bins of prom dresses; every college paper that crossed my hands; second-string collectibles, and antiques handed down in our families.
 All that is not even touching miscellaneous categories up there.

 We end up folding up the ladder and fleeing the scene.
 We can always use the excuse that it’s too hot or too cold to work.
 That's usually true, but the real reason is we’re not ready to deal with it.